A/N: I'm completely blown away by the response this little fic of mine has received. Hope you all enjoy this latest addition!

 "Well, I wouldn't have very well gotten my own bloody suite if she was going to kill me, now would I?"

-"Alas, it would be wise of you to tread carefully."
+"Nevertheless, it would be wise of you to tread carefully."
 Tyrion admonished, irritation rising in his voice.

 Considering Tyrion words, Jaime took a large swallow of wine.
 While he remained confident on the outside, beneath it all he had no idea what Daenerys had planned for him.
 Thus far she had been fairly unpredictable, which was indeed a change from her father.
-Aerys had been mad, certainly, but Jaime had spent enough time with him to grow almost accustomed to his cruelty.
+Aerys had been mad, certainly, but Jaime had spent enough time with him to grow accustomed to his cruelty.
 However, not knowing what the Mad King's daughter was capable of was equally, if not more terrifying.

 "This queen isn't Cersei, Jaime.
 You can't very well spread her legs and fuck her into oblivion every time you do something stupid."
 Tyrion warned.